How 'swatting' calls spread as schools face real threats

-A spate of threats and false reports of shooters has been pouring into schools and colleges across the country for months, raising concerns among law enforcement and elected leaders.
+A spate of threats and false reports of shooters have been pouring into schools and colleges across the country for months, raising concerns among law enforcement and elected leaders.

 Here is a look at the issues involved: